 - The location and shape of the canals can also vary significantly.

 Once thoroughly cleaned the roots are filled.
-And the tooth will be restored by the friendly dentist at Always Smiles Dental Surgery in Canley Vale with a permanent filling or crown.
+And the tooth will be restored by the friendly dentist at Always Smiles Dental Surgery in Bankstown with a permanent filling or crown.

 Subsequently the tooth will probably need a crown.
 This will help restore the tooth’s strength and protect it from cracking.
 If a crown is warranted then the dentist will advise the patient however it is best not to delay this as the crown needs to be in place as soon as possible.

 The pulp removed is your receptor for temperature.
 Your sensitivity to hot/cold will be lost.
 Tissues and nerves are still present around the tooth and your tooth will still respond to pressure and touch.

 After Root Canal Treatment